taktoa/typed-guile/Roadmap.md

 * We should have automatic tools for translating [Haskell][], [Typed Racket][], [Typed Clojure][], [SML][], and [OCaml][] to Typed Guile (or, at the very least, have tools for importing type signatures).
+* A Guile project generator, à la `cabal init`, would be very nice.
+  * It should generate all of the following files:
+    *

 [Tandoori]:
   http://gergo.erdi.hu/projects/tandoori/